PiOverFour/MPK-M2-editor/README.md

 This programme is a replacement for the official Akai MPK Mini MkII Editor.
 Although less fancy, it is just as usable.

 ## Requirements
 The programme is written in Python3 and relies on PyQt5 and python-rtmidi.
-It was tested on GNU/Linux and Windows.
+It was tested on GNU/Linux, Mac OS X and Windows.

 ## Installation
 A good way would be to use pip for the dependencies.